 This salad is proof that simplicity rules.
 This recipe works so well because the star is delicata squash, a winter squash that tastes like a mix between of fresh corn and pumpkin pie.
 It sounds weird, but the sweet and salty flavor combo is what makes the salad.

 Unlike butternut squash or spaghetti squash, delicata squash is soft and easily sliced, making this recipe a no-brainer for an easy weeknight salad.
 Add some beans and a whole grain to make this a meal.
-(Hint: a Euphebe favorite is this salad tossed with some gigante beans and farro!)
+(Hint: a Plantable favorite is this salad tossed with some gigante beans and farro!)

 Roasted Delicata Squash Kale Salad

 Adapted from Dishing Up The Dirt

 3 tbsp extra virgin olive oil, divided

 1 medium-sized delicata squash, seeded and sliced into thin rounds